gotchoices/ChipNet/doc/transaction.md

 * Referee - a node which votes on the commitment of the transaction.
 Any of the nodes may also be a referee, and a referee may be none of those types (orthogonal).

 Other terms:
-* Topology - a description of the elements of the transaction and their relationships.
+* Plan - a description of the toplogy of the transaction and the relationahip between those elements
-* Record - A data structure containing the transaction's terms, it's toplogy, and signature state
+* Record - A data structure containing the transaction's terms, it's plan, and signature state

 ## Phases